lynchdonala/Heatmiser-for-home-assistant/docs/stat.md

 - Optimum Start - maxiumu preheat period
 - Switching Differential - How far the temperature has to drop before heat is called for
 - Floor Limit Temperature - Thermostat will stop calling for heat if the floor reaches this temperature (only if a floor sensor is in use)
+- User Limit - if thermostat is locked, this the temperature change allowed without unlocking the thermostat.

 ## Diagnostic Entities